momin-sana/lets-chat/README.md

 ## Overview

 **Let's Chat** is a real-time chat application built using **React**, **Firebase Authentication**, and **Firestore** as the database.
 Users can authenticate via Google sign-in, send and reply to messages in a real-time chat interface, and manage their own messages, including editing, replying, and deleting messages.
 The app also supports clearing all chat messages with confirmation.

+Sure!
+Here's the updated **README** file with your provided link included:

+---

+# Let's Chat - A Real-Time Chat Application

+## Overview

+**Let's Chat** is a real-time chat application built using **React**, **Firebase Authentication**, and **Firestore** as the database.
+Users can authenticate via Google sign-in, send and reply to messages in a real-time chat interface, and manage their own messages, including editing, replying, and deleting messages.
+The app also supports clearing all chat messages with confirmation.

+### Live Demo

+You can try the live demo of the application [here](https://momin-sana.github.io/lets-chat/).

 ## Features